 The IRS requires that a list of potential Replacement Properties be delivered to a non-disqualified recipient prior to midnight on the 45th day following the sale of the Relinquished Property.
 Because the IRS did not provide a name for the list, numerous titles have emerged and all are acceptable.
 Letter of Identification, Letter of Intent, ID Letter and other similarly descriptive titles are in common use.
-Amherst is a qualified recipient of your Letter of Identification.
+Your QI is a qualified recipient of your Letter of Identification.

 As guidance, the IRS has provided rules governing the identification of potential Replacement Properties and refers to these rules as "Safe Harbors".

 Safe Harbor 1 Allows you to designate 3 properties of any value, which is well-suited if your goal is to purchase only 1 Replacement Property.